top of page

 My MOMA experience

-On a quick trip to New York City, I had the privilege of seeing Van Gogh’s most famous work, The Starry Night (oil on canvas, 1889) at MOMA (the Museum of Modern Art), permanent home since 1941.
+On a quick trip to New York City, I had the privilege of seeing Van Gogh’s most famous work, The Starry Night (oil on canvas, 1889) at the Museum of Modern Art (MOMA), its permanent home since 1941.
 After making my way through a mob of tourists, I stood in front of the masterpiece in awe.
 As I fixed my eyes on it, my imagination took me to the asylum room at the mental hospital in Saint-Rémy-de-Provence.
 A psychotic breakdown landed him there, but he never stopped painting.
 What was he thinking, feeling, or uttering as he painted?
 I envisioned watching as he peered through a small window into the darkness, painting the mesmerizing constellations splattered on a backdrop of midnight blue.

 The Power of Blue

-I never get tired of the blue sky because when I see it, I am closest to God,
+I never get tired of the blue sky because when I see it, I am closest to God.

 I never get tired of the blue sky because I know He is watching, loving, caring for me.